enmipatiopr.com

 Guayama

-Located in the heart of Guayama’s town plaza, just an hour’s drive from San Juan, Casa Cautiño is a beautifully preserved testament to Puerto Rico’s rich cultural and architectural heritage.
-Built between 1882 and 1887, this historic residence stands as a striking example of 19th-century urban design.
+Situated in the center of Guayama’s town plaza, just about an hour’s drive from San Juan, Casa Cautiño stands as a beautifully preserved symbol of Puerto Rico’s rich cultural and architectural history.
+Constructed between 1882 and 1887, this historic home showcases 19th-century urban design at its finest.

-Commissioned by Genaro Cautiño Vázquez as a wedding gift for his wife, the home was designed by architect Manuel Texidor.
-The result is a stunning blend of neoclassical elegance and Creole architectural influences, with its façade overlooking the vibrant town square.
-The Cautiño family lived in the house for three generations, and today, visitors can explore its halls filled with original furnishings, intricate woodwork, sculptures, and paintings — all meticulously maintained.
+Commissioned by Genaro Cautiño Vázquez as a wedding gift for his wife, the house was crafted by architect Manuel Texidor.
+The design combines elegant neoclassical style with Creole architectural elements, featuring a façade that overlooks the lively town square.
+The Cautiño family called this residence home for three generations, and today, visitors can wander through rooms adorned with original furnishings, detailed woodwork, sculptures, and paintings—all carefully preserved.

-Casa Cautiño was opened to the public in 1988 and is proudly listed on the U.S. National Register of Historic Places, offering visitors a glimpse into the refined lifestyle of a bygone era.
+Opened to the public in 1988, Casa Cautiño is listed on the U.S. National Register of Historic Places, offering a window into the sophisticated way of life from a past era.

 2. Museo de la Historia de Ponce